-If you regularly visit NSW national parks you can save on motor vehicle entry fees by buying an annual pass, and get park visits for 12 or 24 months.
+If you regularly visit NSW national parks you can save on motor vehicle entry fees by buying an annual pass, and get park visits for 1 or 2 years.

 Read more about Annual passes

-Motor vehicle entrance fees are charged at 45 of the over 870 NSW national parks and reserves.
+Motor vehicle entrance fees are charged at 45 of the over 880 NSW national parks and reserves.
 Choose from 4 great-value passes that offer annual entry from just one favourite park to all 45 parks with entry fees.

-NPWS offers discount and concession annual passes for current Australian Seniors Card holders, eligible Pensioner and Veterans Card holders, and when you renew your NSW vehicle registration online through Service NSW.
+NPWS offers discount and concession annual passes for current Australian Seniors Card holders, eligible Pensioner and Veterans Card holders, when you renew your NSW vehicle registration online through Service NSW.

-Buy your annual pass
+How to buy your annual parks pass

-Choose the pass that suits you and start saving:
+Choose the pass that suits you and start saving

 |All Parks Pass|